• 0

 3. Equipment for hardwood cuttings

-4. When should I take hardwood cuttings?
+4. What time of year should I take hardwood cuttings?

 5. How to take hardwood cuttings